paulbricman/paulbricman.github.io/_posts/2025-12-10-the-technical-is-political.md

 generator: roots
 ---

-When someone frames technology as apolitical, remember how the devil's finest trick was convincing the world he does not exist.
+When someone frames technology as apolitical, remember the saying of how the devil's finest trick was convincing the world he does not exist.

 <div class="separator">
   <img src="/generators/roots/curated/root_system_5.svg" alt="">